Hilda Clark (doctor): 1923-1937: humanitarian activism

 During the 1920s, Clark was an active member of several organisations, including the League of Nations, the Women's Peace Crusade (of which she was secretary), the Women's International League for Peace and Freedom, the International Commission for the Assistance of Child Refugees as well as Quaker campaigns such as the Friends' Service Council.
 She was also an early supporter of the British Society for the Study of Sex Psychology, an organisation concerned with societal acceptance of homosexuality.
+She also had involvement in forming the War Victims Relief Committee in corresopondence with her friend Edith Pye.

 1938 Anschluss

 Austria was annexed by Germany in the Anschluss of 12 March 1938.
 Clark travelled to Vienna to use her expertise and connections in generating documentation, placements and qualifications for Jewish people to aid their escape.
-"Only those most closely concerned can know what the work owed at this stage of rapid expansion to the steady faith and practical experience on Hilda Clark."
+The behind the scenes efforts made by Hilda Clark were vital to the successes and growth of the profession had during this time.
+Her work was such a powerful impact on what had happened in a positive way and many people that were not active participants in the efforts had in annexation of Vienna were truly aware of what Clark had given.